Ronald Acuña Jr. Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Rays have a 3.71 team ERA that ranks fourth across all league pitching staffs.
+- The Rays have a 3.68 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs given up (93 total, one per game).
+- The Rays rank 11th in baseball in home runs allowed (94 total, one per game).

-- In his most recent time out on Saturday against the Seattle Mariners, the right-hander threw 5 2/3 innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's last time out came on Sunday against the Seattle Mariners, when he threw 3 1/3 innings, surrendering five earned runs while allowing nine hits.

-- The 29-year-old has put up an ERA of 4.50, with 14 strikeouts per nine innings, in seven games this season.
-Opponents are batting .239 against him.
+- In 12 games this season, the 22-year-old has a 5.11 ERA and 12.1 strikeouts per nine innings, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.